 As a member of the Communications Team at ERINN Innovation, Eleanor designs high-quality assets to communicate scientific research, which aims to promote a more equitable and sustainable future.
 After graduating from Trinity College Dublin with a BA in English Literature and History, she completed a second BA in Graphic Design, and a certificate in Art Therapy from the Crawford College of Art and Design in Cork.
 With a background in the not-for-profit sector, Eleanor is passionate about using design to tell stories that create meaningful change.
 She strives to amplify the positive impact of the many EU-funded projects that ERINN are involved with in areas such as agriculture, marine biology, peatland restoration and renewable energy.

-Brian currently leads the Communications Team, where he supports brand development, digital strategy, and crafts ideas that drive engagement.
+Brian leads the Communications Team, where he supports brand development, digital strategy, and crafts ideas that drive engagement.
 With over 25 years’ experience as a creative communications specialist, Brian’s expertise in visual communication and his love for storytelling play a key role in advancing ERINN Innovation’s creative vision.
 Passionate about the environment, Brian believes in the power of innovative, nature-based solutions to bring positive change to communities.
 He holds qualifications in Creativity, Innovation, and Leadership from UCD Innovation Academy, as well as Environmental Law and Climate Change from The Law Society of Ireland.
 This diverse background shapes his strategic approach, which he now channels into impactful projects.

-Sarah is a Communications Officer at ERINN Innovation, working primarily on the CAP Network Ireland project.
+Sarah is a Senior Communications Officer at ERINN Innovation, working primarily on the CAP Network Ireland project.
 She has a BA in English and History and an MA in Journalism, with a background in journalism and content marketing.
 With an avid interest in environmental issues facing society, Sarah is currently working towards a Masters in Climate Change: Policy, Media and Society.

 David Murphy (IE/UK)